freckle/stackage-snapshots/README.md

 lts-X.Y -> lts/X/Y.yaml
 ```

+Once committed to `main`, **Snaphots are immutable**.
+These files are cached in
+various ways as they're used and modifying one in place could result in a very
+confusing and frustrating experience for developers.

 To make updates to a Snapshot without changing the base resolver, create a new
 snapshot at: